smolinde/nfc-tutorial/README.md

 		sudo raspi-config

 With arrow keys, navigate to "3 Interface Options", hit <kbd>ENTER</kbd>, navigate to "I3 SPI", and hit <kbd>ENTER</kbd> again.
 Select "\<Yes\>", hit <kbd>ENTER</kbd> two times.
 Now navigate to "6 Advanced Options", hit <kbd>ENTER</kbd>, now you should select "A1 Expand Filesystem" with <kbd>ENTER</kbd> again.
 Wait a little bit, hit <kbd>ENTER</kbd> after the file system was resized.
 Now hit the <kbd>TAB</kbd> key two times and <kbd>ENTER</kbd> to finish, save, and close Raspberry Pi configuration GUI.
 It will ask you whether you would like to reboot, hit <kbd>ENTER</kbd> to do so.
 Now wait a few moments until the Raspberry Pi reboots.
 Repeat the [login command](#loginCommand).
 Now we are going to set up the wireless hotspot that will be activated when your home network is out of reach.
 This will allow you to connect to the device anywhere from any device (later more).
-To do so, run the following command:
+To do so, run the following command and replace "MyNetworkName" and "MySecurePassword" with a WiFi network name and a password of your choice:

 		sudo nmcli dev wifi hotspot ifname wlan0 ssid "MyNetworkName" password "MySecurePassword"

 The shell will disconnect immediately.
-Go to your computers WiFi settings, find the new network, and connect with your password.
+Go to your computers WiFi settings, find the new network, and connect with the chosen password.
 After this, run the [login command](#loginCommand) in your command line again.
 Now you can run:

 		sudo nmcli con edit Hotspot